input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 ### Denial of service

-There is no central `PRISM node` to attack.
-A denial of service could succeed on individual instances of nodes, but we consider sufficiently hard to attack all instances.
-This also delegates the security guarantee to the Cardano blockchain.
+In the setting where a user is not hosting his own `PRISM node`, the security relies on the security measures taken by the delegated party.
+Any user running a `PRISM node` should take traditional mitigations to these type of attacks.
+This includes but is not limited to proper resource provision to `PRISM node` deployments, load balancing techniques, rate limitations on queries, push-back to clients.

 ### Amplification

-There are two types of requests a `PRISM node` replies to:
+There are three types of requests a `PRISM node` replies to:
 1. Resolution queries
+2. Operation submission queries (publish operations to the blockchain)
-2. Processing new operations from the blockchain
+3. Processing new operations read from the blockchain

-Resolution queries can be limited by traditional techniques such as rate limiters and load balancers.
+Resolution and operation submission queries can be limited by traditional techniques such as rate limiters and load balancers.
-For the case of published operations, they require to be read from the Cardano blockchain, which requires fees to be paid.
+For the case of reading operations from the Cardano blockchain, an attacker would need to publish those operations first, and this requires fees to be paid.
 These fees impose a cost limit to perform attacks of this nature.
-We hence rely partially on the underlying blockchain spam protection to avoid resource exhaustion.
+Therefore, we rely partially on the underlying blockchain spam protection to avoid resource exhaustion.
+Additionally, the protocol limits the length of identifiers, URIs, and other strings inside operations; it also restricts a maximum number of verification methods and services associated to a DID Document.
+These limitations also contribute to maintain the consumption of resources bounded to reasonable limits.

 ### Man-in-the-middle